peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  exprandnew(self, lamdanum=1, lamdaden=1)
      |      Returns an object to serve as a partially-sampled
-     |      exponential random number with the given
+     |      exponential random variate with the given
      |      rate 'lamdanum'/'lamdaden'.
 The object is a list of five numbers:
      |      the first is a multiple of 1/(2^X), the second is X, the third is the integer
      |      part (initially -1 to indicate the integer part wasn't sampled yet),